At San Francisco VA Health Care System, we’re dedicated to improving the lives of Veterans and their families every day.

 - We are one of 7 VA medical centers recognized as a Center of Excellence in Primary Care Education

-- We have been affiliated with the University of California, San Francisco, for nearly 60 years
+- Our affiliation with the University of California, San Francisco began in 1968 and continues for nearly 60 years

 Accreditations and achievements